batalov/eyetropy/README.md

 #### imgCropper
 * configuration for cropping and image normalization process; used to crop, resize, normalize image for further number ocr process
+##### normalizeImg
+* used for image normalization https://sharp.pixelplumbing.com/api-operation#normalise
+##### toBlackWhiteColourSpace
+* used to transform image colour space to black-white https://sharp.pixelplumbing.com/api-colour#tocolourspace
+##### sharpenImg
+* used to sharpen image https://sharp.pixelplumbing.com/api-operation#sharpen
 ##### bwThreshold
-* used to transform image to b-w colours http://sharp.pixelplumbing.com/en/stable/api-operation/#threshold
+* used to transform image to b-w colours https://sharp.pixelplumbing.com/api-operation#threshold
 ##### rectangle
 Sets the cropping rectangle.
 Can be set to one of: top-left, bottom-left, bottom-right, top-right, custom; custom allows you set the dimensions of rectangle manually.